xLukasbx/GithubTestAutomated/README.md

         And User click Create repository button
         Then User see created repository 'newProject'

-Each step it function executed from java code.
+Each step is executed from java code.
 Example, under step:

     Given User run 'https://github.com/' page